nrdxp/nrd.sh/docs/models/axiosophy.md

 5. **Spirit** is a *derived meta-concept* from Mastery ($M \to Sp$): the animating force that emerges from disciplined exercise of Responsibility and Authority.
 It is not a structural position in the Quadrad but the *energy* that makes a Master more than a functionary.
 Spirit operates on a different categorical plane than the Quadrad's Authority×Responsibility configurations.

-6. **Truth** and **The Sacred** are *meta-definitions* derived from the hierarchy: Truth = that which empirically sustains Purpose; The Sacred = Truth battle-tested across eras.
-They sit atop the DAG as derived conclusions, not axioms.
+6. **Truth** is a *derived meta-concept* from Justice ($J \to T$): the structural conclusion that follows logically from the derivation chain when applied to a specific context.
+Truth in this model is not absolute or metaphysical; it is what is *structurally entailed* by the axiom system, analogous to a theorem within Euclid's postulates. **The Sacred** is Truth independently validated by the empirical filter of history across extended time ($T \to Sc$): the convergence of the deductive (axiosophic) and inductive (axiosophist) modes.
 Spirit, Truth, and The Sacred together form the model's derived meta-concept tier.

 ### Layer 3: Ethical Constraints (Structural Implication Graph)